linoscope/linoscope/README.md

 ### About

 Hi, I am Lin Oshitani, a software engineer living in Tokyo.
-Currently, I am working on the Tezos blockchain using OCaml.
+I am currently working on the Tezos blockchain using OCaml.

 #### Career

 * M.S.E., Computer Science, Tohoku University
 * Software Engineer, Indeed.com
-* Software Engineer, Marigold
+* Tezos Core Dev, Marigold

 <!--
 **linoscope/linoscope** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.